BMIRDS/deepslide/README.md

-# DeepSlide: A Sliding Window Framework for Classification of High-Resolution Microscopy Images (Whole-Slide Images)
+# DeepSlide: A Sliding Window Framework for Classification of High Resolution Microscopy Images (Whole-Slide Images)

 By Jason Wei, Behnaz Abdollahi, and Saeed Hassanpour